mohammadmehdisalehi/javasc/js-01/README.md

-# Get input from the user and print in console log
+# Get number input from the user and printing the sum output in console log

 This code is implemented by javascript.